| » Interfaith Chapel

 There are now two Interfaith Chapels located at Bush Intercontinental (IAH) Airport.
 The first is located in Terminal C near Gates 29-33 and the newest chapel can be found in Terminal D, near Gate 8.

-The Interfaith Chapels at Hobby (HOU) are located in the ticketing lobby adjacent to Delta counter and on the Central Concourse near Gate 40.
+The Interfaith Chapels at Hobby (HOU) are located on the baggage claim level next to the escalator/elevators going up to the 2nd level (pre security) and on the Central Concourse near Gate 40 (post security)

 The Interfaith Chapel continues to grow and to reach the airport community with an ever expanding mission --- to provide a place of comfort, meditation, worship and aid for the traveling public and the airport community.